danieledipompeo/danieledipompeo.github.io/content/publication/dblp-journalsjss-cortellessa-pet-22/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: 'The process'
+  caption: 'Average response times and utilizations computed on the QN for the E-Shopper case study.'
-  focal_point: ""
+  focal_point: 'Top'
   preview_only: false

 # Projects (optional).